merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 %(anvi-estimate-metabolism)s predicts the metabolic capabilities of organisms based on their genetic content.
 It relies upon %(kegg-functions)s and metabolism information from [KEGG](https://www.genome.jp/kegg/) (%(kegg-data)s), which is stored in a %(modules-db)s.
+It can also use user-defined metabolic pathways, as described in HERE.

-The metabolic pathways that this program currently considers are those defined by KEGG Orthologs (KOs) in the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
+The metabolic pathways that this program considers are those defined by KEGG Orthologs (KOs) in the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
 Each KO represents a gene function, and a KEGG module is a set of KOs that collectively carry out the steps in a metabolic pathway.

+Additionally, you can define your own set of metabolic modules and estimate their completeness with this program.
+Detailed instructions for doing this can be found HERE.

-Given a properly annotated %(contigs-db)s, this program determines which KOs are present and uses these functions to compute the completeness of each KEGG module.
+Given a properly annotated %(contigs-db)s, this program determines which enzymes are present and uses these functions to compute the completeness of each metabolic module.
 The output is one or more tabular text files - see %(kegg-metabolism)s for the output description and examples.

 For a practical tutorial on how to use this program, visit [this link](https://merenlab.org/tutorials/infant-gut/#chapter-v-metabolism-prediction).
 A more abstract discussion of available parameters, as well as technical details about how the metabolism estimation is done, can be found below.